scottonanski/persistent-mind-model/DEPLOYMENT_GUIDE.md

 The Persistent Mind Model (PMM) system is now production-ready with comprehensive hardening features.
 This guide covers deployment, configuration, and operational considerations.

+For local development and quick runs, see the "Quick Start (Makefile)" section in `README.md` for `make pmm`, `make pmm-echo`, and UI runner targets.

 ## Pre-Deployment Checklist

 ### ✅ Core Features Validated